Skip to main content

 Residents Scan and Speak

-A nonverbal resident scans the QR code with their phone.
+A nonverbal resident scans the QR code with their own phone.
 Tiles appear.
 They tap.
-The device speaks for them.
+Their phone speaks their words aloud.
 No app.
 No training.
-No hardware.
+No hardware to buy.

 4️⃣